 For more than 40 years, now, Timothy has been heard on a number of radio stations in the tri-state area.
 He was the morning voice on WMBS from the late 70's until 2003 when he moved to his current Mid-Day spot, bringing with him a wealth of knowledge of and love for the music of your life.

 Timothy occasionally does freelance announcing and has been heard on business answering machines, industrial training films and some TV.

-Mike is the newest member of WMBS' air staff (joined up June of 2012) and enjoying the great atmosphere and people in Uniontown.
+Mike joined WMBS' air staff in June of 2012 and has been enjoying the great atmosphere and people in Uniontown.

 He graduated with a degree in journalism from Arizona State where he worked at the college radio station as its sports director.
 Mike grew up in Mars, PA and called high school sports online during his time there as part of the MSA Sports Network.

 You can catch Mike on the air and out and about in the community!